jakeburchard1/jakeburchard.github.io/_pages/about.md

 I am a PhD candidate in the Department of Sociology at the University of Chicago.

-Click on the links above to learn more about my research, download my CV, or contact me.
+Click the links above to learn more about my research, download my CV, or contact me.